Sandy (Iranian music band): Band members

 Shahram Khosroshahi Azar: Lead singer, composer, arranger, producer, and lyricist.

 Khashayar Khosroshahi Azar: Shahram's son, who started playing the keyboard at age five and officially joined Sandy in 2002.

 Behzad Pishro: Began his music career in Abadan and collaborated with various artists before co-founding Sandy.
-He is an accomplished drummer and music producer.
+He is a drummer and music producer.

-Sam Sohrabi: Another member of Sandy, who migrated to Sweden during the Iran-Iraq war and later joined Sandy, contributing as a percussionist.
+Sam Sohrabi: Migrated to Sweden during the Iran-Iraq war and later joined Sandy, contributing as a percussionist.

 Musical influence and style

-Shahram Azar is known for his innovative fusion of Western and Southern Iranian music, which has influenced many artists.
-He is credited with introducing rap to Iranian music and addressing social issues through his lyrics.
+Shahram Azar is known for his fusion of Western and Southern Iranian music.
+He has helped to introduce rap to Iranian music and addresses social issues through his lyrics.
 His song "Talagh" combines Bandari style with modern synthesizers, reflecting the cultural rhythms of Southern Iran.